 - 2.1 A clear statement about the process of transferring information is included in our safeguarding/child protection policy.
-By stating that we have a duty of care to share information ensures that parents understand that this is our practice. - 2.2 A Privacy Notice is available parents on our website and new parents, who join in the year should also be given a copy of the Notice.
-This is a general Privacy Notice to cover all data held and processed in the school and therefore includes the transfer of child protection files.
+By stating that we have a duty of care to share information ensures that parents understand that this is our practice. - 2.2 A Privacy Notice is available for parents on our website.
+New parents, who join in the year, should also be given a copy of the notice.
+This is a general privacy notice to cover all data held and processed in the school and therefore includes the transfer of child protection files.